springfall2008/batpred/README.md

   - user_config_enable - When True the user configuration is exposed in Home Assistant as input_number and switch, the config file becomes just the defaults to use
   - days_previous - sets the number of days to go back in the history to predict your load, recommended settings are 7 or 1 (can't be 0).
 Can also be a list of days which will be averaged.
 Keep in mind HA default history is only 10 days.
   - forecast_hours - the number of hours to forecast ahead, 48 is the suggested amount.
+  - max_windows - Maximum number of charge and discharge windows, the default is 24.
+Larger numbers of windows can increase runtime, but is needed if you decide to use smaller slots (e.g. 5, 10 or 15 minutes).

 ### Inverter information
 The following are entity names in HA for GivTCP, assuming you only have one inverter and the entity names are standard then it will be auto discovered